 When someone is having suicidal thoughts that are more than just fleeting thoughts on particularly bad days, and the person suffers from mental health issues such as depression or bipolar disorder the risk is much higher.

 Causes And Risk Factors For Suicide Ideation

 There is not one sole cause for suicide ideation.
 Most researchers agree that a combination of factors including genetic, physical and environmental factors play a role in mental well being and whether someone has suicidal thoughts.

 Genetic Risk- If you are born into a family with a history of mental illness, you are more likely to suffer from mental illness.
 There is no genetic component to suicide ideation, no specific piece of DNA that makes someone develop suicide ideation.
 Not everyone who has a family history of suicide or mental illness will also experience suicidal ideation.

 Physical Risk- One of the possible biological or physical risk factors associated with suicide ideation is the way the brain transmits dopamine and serotonin.
 People who have abnormally low levels of these neurotransmitters can increase the risk for depression and suicidal thoughts.

-Environmental Risk- People who are constantly under high amounts of stress due to their living environments and life experiences may have a harder time using coping mechanisms and can be at a higher risk for suicide.
+Environmental Risk- People who are consistently under high amounts of stress due to their living environments and life experiences may have a harder time using coping mechanisms and can be at a higher risk for suicide.
 Those who have known someone close to them that has committed suicide are also at a higher risk for developing suicide ideation because the act is on their mind more often.